-Yoga can be as simple as taking a deep breath into the belly, or making small movements instigated by the breath, and can help you work with your edge – be that balance, strength or dynamic movement, the ability to sit calmly, or open your mind to your own power and possibility.
+Yoga can be practiced anywhere and anytime and, for all its myriad forms and vast, unending body of learning and practice (encompassing philosophy, anatomy, breath work and chanting as well as the more visually obvious asana or poses), it can be as simple as pausing to take a deep breath into the belly, or making small movements instigated by the breath.
+Yoga can help you work with your edge of comfort – be that in balancing, using strength, the ability to sit calmly, or to open your mind to your own power and possibility.

-I offer considered, breath-led, slowly flowing vinyasa yoga classes, balancing grounding and strength with uplift and energy.
-Yoga classes create a space for self-exploration and I encourage students to bring their whole selves, promoting self-care and the therapeutic and restorative nature of yoga practise.
-I draw on mindfulness practises and yogic philosophy and keep a light sense of humour throughout my classes.
+I offer considered, breath-led, steadily flowing vinyasa yoga classes, balancing grounding and strength with uplift and energy.
+Yoga classes create a space for self-exploration and I encourage students to bring their whole selves, promoting self-care and the therapeutic and restorative nature of yoga practice.
+I draw on mindfulness practices and yogic philosophy and keep a light sense of humour throughout my classes.

 As well as public classes, I organise and teach corporate yoga in workplaces, run private and small group sessions for adults, including pregnant women, as well as children and families.
 I am based in south London.
 If you are interested in knowing more, please contact me.